-Media and Communi cation (10156) Grades: 10,11,12 0.5 credit 1 semester Prerequisite: None
+Media and Communication (4124) Grades: 10, 11, 12

+0.5 credit

+1 semester

 This course is designed for students interested in advertising, journalism, radio, television, movies, and the internet's role in media.
 The curriculum will include a study of the history of the various types of media, the power of mass communication in today's society, and hands on experiences with a variety of mass media (both in print and electronically).
 This semester course will afford students the opportunity to get first-hand experience working with 21st Century mass media.